mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 vllm-cpu --model HuggingFaceTB/SmolLM2-360M-Instruct \
 --dtype float16
 ```
+If successful, you should see the vLLM server running on http://localhost:8090/docs and your chosen model listed on http://localhost:8090/v1/models.

 We are using the [SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct) model here but you can specify any other model from the [Hugging Face Hub](https://huggingface.co/models) that runs on your hardware.
 We allocate 6 GB of memory for the docker container so that the model fits in memory and use port 8090 for the vLLM server (since 8000 is already used by Lumigator).

 ### Run Lumigator Evaluation